nadam60/tokenium/tokenium_whitepaper.md

 Another upcoming solution is *Kyber Network*.
 Kyber Network provides risk-free exchange service for people with fix prices continuously managed by so called *reserve managers*.
 Reserve managers are professional traders who are supposed to use centralized exchanges to trade, so Kyber Network is not really a competititor, rather a complementary solution to Tokenium.

 ## Introduction To Tokenium

-In Tokenium order matching happens off-chain in a usual highly optimized order-matching engine that we are used to in centralized exchanges.
+In Tokenium order matching happens off-chain in a usual highly optimized low-latency order-matching engine that we are used to in centralized exchanges.
 The protocol ensures that even if the exchange is compromised, its owners or hackers cannot run away with the user's money.
 All they can do is to not match an order when they could, or match it with not the best possible counter order (although of course within the specified limit!)
+Server misbehaviour can thus present a limited temporary impact for the user (this can be significant only in case of high price fluctuations), but because of the transparency features described below, server misbehaviour will be formally proven from outside and the sever will lose its reputation, so long term only the very high reputation servers will survive and there will be no financial incentive for them to misbehave for a temporary small gain.

-This presents some limited risk for the user, but this risk cannot be compared to the risk present in case of centralized exchanges, where the whole traded funds can be compromised.
+The risk on Tokenium exchanges thus cannot be compared to the risk present in case of classic centralized exchanges, where the whole traded funds can be compromised.

 ## Actors